Improving Targeted Molecule Generation through Language Model Fine-Tuning Via Reinforcement Learning: Methods

-As our objective entails enabling the generative model to produce molecule compounds tailored to specific proteins, we sought a robust method to gauge the activity of these molecules toward their protein targets.
-Consequently, we incorporated a Drug Target Interaction (DTI) model into our methodology, utilizing it as a pivotal component for measuring and characterizing compound-protein binding.
-For this purpose, we implemented DeepPurpose \cite{huang2020deeppurpose}, a PyTorch Toolkit designed for Molecular Modeling and prediction, particularly in the Drug-Target Interaction (DTI) using deep learning methodologies.
-This toolkit offers various encodings and representations for molecule compounds and protein amino acid sequences.
-Subsequently, these representations are inputted into an MLP decoder to generate predictions, manifesting as continuous binding scores or binary outputs.
-In our experimentation, we explored two distinct encoding methods: utilizing Convolutional Neural Networks (CNNs) on SMILES molecule strings and amino acid sequences and employing transformer encoders on substructure fingerprints.
-Furthermore, we opted for continuous predictions, explicitly focusing on the median inhibitory concentration (IC50) score.
-To train the model, we utilized BindingDB-filtered protein-ligand complexes.
-Upon evaluation, both encoding methods yielded promising results.
-Consequently, we adopted an ensemble learning approach, averaging the predictions from the two trained models, and selected it as the model for integration into our system.
+We aim to enable the generative model \cite{edwards2022translation} to generate molecule compounds tailored to specific proteins.
+To assess the activity of these molecules, we integrated a Drug Target Interaction (DTI) model using DeepPurpose \cite{huang2020deeppurpose}, a PyTorch toolkit for molecular modelling and prediction.
+It provides encodings for molecules and protein sequences fed into a multi-layer perceptron (MLP) decoder to predict binding scores.
+We tested two encoding methods: CNNs for SMILES strings and protein sequences and a CNN for protein sequences combined with transformer encoders for substructure fingerprints.
+Focusing on IC50 scores, we trained the models using BindingDB data and adopted an ensemble learning approach, merging predictions from both models.